Raleigh Rainwater Rewards

-Are you looking to capture the stormwater runoff that comes from your property?
-This program can help you complete stormwater quality projects at your home or business that will capture and clean rainwater by mimicking nature and absorbing pollutants before rainwater goes into storm drains and local waterways.
+Would you like to capture and recycle the stormwater runoff that comes from your property?
+This program provides funding for stormwater quality projects that capture and clean rainwater before it goes into storm drains and local waterways.
+These projects are good for the environment because they mimic nature and absorb pollution from impervious surfaces, like roofs and driveways, that impact the water quality of streams and lakes.

-Here are eight easy steps that will help reduce the amount of pollution that reaches Raleigh’s streams while making an affordable investment in the environment and your property.
+Here are six easy steps that will help reduce the amount of pollution that reaches Raleigh’s streams and allow you to make an affordable investment in the environment and your property.

 Most stormwater quality practices that capture and treat stormwater will be considered for funding.
-Here are some great options to choose from:
+Here are a few great options to choose from:

 - Rain gardens;